Characterization of Low-energy Ionization Signals in Silicon Detectors for the Nab Experiment: Detector Energy Calibration

 \subsubsection{Non-linearity from Calibration Results}

 We expect the Si detector system response to be highly linear \cite{PEHL196845}, with our electronics chain evaluated to demonstrate smaller than 0.3\% non-linear response in \cite{Broussard2017_2}, however non-linear effects can arise from charge-trapping in semi-conductor detectors \cite{Knoll_2024}.
-To achieve the aimed precision of Nab for the $a$ coefficient, we require that the uncertainty in the quadratic calibration parameter to be $<\SI{1.5}{\kilo e\volt}$.
-Within the energy range of relevant to this paper (0-\SI{100}{\kilo e\volt}), the maximum quadratic uncertainty was found to be \SI{0.66}{} ADC, which is well within the specifications.
-The current results are limited by the statistical uncertainties in our calibration data sets.
+To achieve the target precision for the $a$ coefficient, the preferred analysis for Nab (see Ref.~\cite{Fry_2019}) requires the uncertainty in the maximum residual between a quadratic and linear calibrations to be $<\SI{1.5}{\kilo e\volt}$.
+The uncertainties in the maximum residuals for our calibration were found to meet this specification over the full energy range of neutron beta decay except for pixel 114.
+Pixel 114 was located near the outer ring and had a maximum residual between the linear and quadratic calibrations near 195 keV with an uncertainty in the maximum residual of 2 keV.
+Given that the calibration source was placed near the center of the detector, this larger uncertainty is in part due to the larger distance and incident angle for pixel 114 relative to the source.
+The implication of this is that for ``production'' running in the Nab experiment, higher statistics calibration data sets will be required.
+That being said, none of the pixels had statistically significant non-linear contributions and the uncertainty in possible non-linear effects did not significantly impact the work presented here.